Human Capital: A Brief Insight

 Health – Productivity of an individual is influenced by health.
 An environment with a good quality of life, a better healthcare system, and a healthy lifestyle can result in more productivity.

-Tacit Knowledge – knowledge that cannot be gained from books can be obtained if practised practically.
+Tacit Knowledge – knowledge that cannot be gained from books can be obtained if practiced practically.

 System Thinking – The ability to analyze and identify difficult impacts associated with a situation is called system thinking.